xbeat/Machine-Learning/README.md

 Introduction to Building an Interactive Chatbot App

 In this tutorial, we'll explore how to build an interactive chatbot app using Groq's Language Models (LLMs) and Streamlit, a Python library for creating user-friendly web applications.
 We'll cover the necessary steps to set up the environment, integrate Groq's LLMs, and create a user interface with Streamlit.

+## Describing Location with Latitude and Longitude Vectors

+Vector Spaces Fundamentals

+A vector space implementation focusing on basic operations like addition, scalar multiplication, and dot products.
+This forms the foundation for understanding high-dimensional spaces used in AI applications and machine learning models.

 ## Pandas Inplace Operations Myths and Realities